maikxchd/eyeaware/README.md

 We devised a web-app that continously track student attention and enables real time monitoring and warning of non-attentive students

 ## Step 1: Create a model to detect facial pointers
 The very first step is to create a model to detect facial pointers such as nose, eyes, and mouth.
-To do this I just used [FaceScrub](http://vintage.winklerbros.net/facescrub.html) and [dlib face landmarks](https://github.com/davisking/dlib-models) as a basis to detect automatic facial behavior and analysis.
+To do this I just used [FaceScrub](http://vintage.winklerbros.net/facescrub.html) from the Vision & Interaction Group NUS Singapore and [dlib face landmarks](https://github.com/davisking/dlib-models) as a basis to detect automatic facial behavior and analysis.
 Openface is used because of its extensive training data and real-time performance capability and the application does not need any specialist hardware.

 ## Step 2: Cleaning the data
 Not all camera output qualities are built equally, if the program has lower than a 20% confidence on the detection of facial features it will create a static image of the zoom feed and use [waifu2x](https://github.com/nagadomi/waifu2x) to enable image upscaling.
 This will be done using a dedicated cloud instance that is able to support CUDA-based SRCNN operations